-This course has a one-time no-questions-asked pass on this policy applicable only to homework assignments (and not to small assignments or the final exam).
+This course has a one-time no-questions-asked pass on this policy applicable only to homework assignments (and not to in-class assignments or exams).
 To use it, you must email the instructor before the original deadline, and turn in the assignment no later than one class meeting after the original deadline.